andresliu22/rank-a-drank/README.md

 * [https://amackenzie26.github.io/drink-rating-app/](#)

 ## Future Developments
-* Add dashboard feature where rated drinks are saved to the user's dashboard and listed in descending order from favorite drinks (5 stars) shown first to less-enjoyable (1 star) drinks
 * Update storage to a system where ratings can be submitted globally and the average rating (of all users) for each drink will appear beneath the thumbnail of the drink
 * Add social media component where users can follow one another, react and comment on each other's drink check-ins, and send meet-up invites for local venues
 * Enable check-in services at local bars and restaurants where the user can tag the location where they are enjoying their drink and even provide a shout-out to the bartender who created the cocktail